Heprain/SEFFSal/README.md

 ### License

-Code in this repo is for non-commercial use only.
+The code in this repo is for non-commercial use only.